a-karma/Bogor_Workshop/DAY_1/Session1.md

 Regular expressions, also known as regex or regexp, are a powerful tool for manipulating text.
 They allow you to search for, extract, and modify patterns in text data.
 In Bash scripting, regular expressions are particularly useful for processing text files and automating tasks that involve text manipulation.

-Let’s start with opening a new terminal, connecting to the VM and look at the file called `random.fasta`:
+Let’s start with opening a new terminal, connecting to the server and look at the file called `random.fasta`:
 ```sh
 cd /home/Data/Day_1/
 less random.fasta